GerritKool/LEDitor/README.md

 </form>

-### Brainwaves that need to be converted to code:
+### Brainwaves that still need to be converted to code:
 * Make it possible to use animations as (semi?) screensavers.
 * Add flow cards to use individual leds as status indicators, for example to indicate whether certain people or pets are present.
 * Add flow cards to select a random animation and/or sequence of animations.
 Preferably with some in-card settings.
-* Make LEDitor resize with Homey Desktop / Browser window.
+* Combine one or more animations to one.
+Needs some thinking about settings for stretching to an equal amount of frames, mixing  several colors to one etc.
-* Create a special generator with sweeping lines, sine waves, blinking leds and more party stuf.
+* Special generator with sweeping lines, sine waves, blinking leds and more party stuff.
-* Think about 'Dummy-TV' function with random selected 'movie light' effects like passing cars by night, zooming and panning colors, incidental flashes, lightning, explosions etc.
+* Dummy-TV function to mislead potential burglars, with random selected 'movie light' effects like passing cars by night, zooming and panning colors, incidental flashes, lightning, explosions etc.

 ## What happened so far...
+### v1.0.0
+* New: LEDitor resizes with the browser window.
+The largest possible square area is assigned to the LED ring / editors on the right.
+The remaining screen part is used for the frame list, with a minimum width being taken into account.
+* New: Display type selection for the frame list: Color view, LED view or Ring view.
+* New: Randomizer.
+Changes hue, saturation, brightness and position of active LEDs randomly.
+The changes are adjustable from very subtle to fully chaotic.
+* Optimized: More realistic neighboring color mix for onscreen LED Ring display.
+* Optimized: Animation name will be set accordingly when using a animation generator, or when importing frames and colors from an image.
+* Optimized Image-import section:
+ * 'View' selection for the imported frames.
+The 'Ring view' option is a huge help to instantly see how the colors will be displayed on the LED Ring, and to adjust them if necessary.
+ * The clicked preview pixel now becomes the view center when the image is zoomed in.
+Now it's much easier to select a different area without having to zoom out first.
+ * Info about the image, zoom and scan area is shown in the mouse tooltip.
+* Change: The 'LED Editor' and 'Animation generator' buttons are combined into a popup menu that also contains 'Randomize'.
+* Change: The setting for 'Show control information' has been changed to 'Show header and control information', so when you uncheck it you will have maximum screen space for the editor.
+* Bug removed: 'Direct select' option (at Color selection) was not stored properly.
+* Bug removed: 'Fill empty frames smoothly.
+Fixed position' with 'HSB 2' gradient could create an invalid animation because of wrong color codes for inactive LEDs.
+* Bug removed: 'Fill empty frames smoothly.
+Variable position' would sometimes add an extra frame, including a wrong gradient.
+If this resulted in a total of 201 frames, Homey would not play the animation anymore.
+* Bug removed: 'Fill empty frames smoothly.
+Variable position'.
+When start frame and end frame both had only 1 active LED on exact opposite sides, there was only one flow when there should be two flows in opposite directions.

 ### v0.3.1
 * Updated to Homey Apps SDK v2.
 Homey v1.5.0 or later is required!
 * Optimized Undo/Redo to include FPS, VFPS, RPM and the animation name.